NCBI-Hackathons/HASSL_Homogeneous_Analysis_of_SRA_rnaSequencing_Libraries/README.md

-# HASSL - Homogeneous Analysis of SRA RNAseq libraries
+# HASSL - Homogeneous Analysis of SRA RNAseq Libraries

 HASSL is a snakemake pipeline designed to take SRA run accession numbers and output both sorted bam alignments and raw read counts for an infinite number